jonkristian/dms-easyeffects/README.md

 2. The plugin will be automatically detected and can be enabled in DMS settings.

-3. Configure your audio profiles in EasyEffects - the plugin will automatically detect them.
+3. Configure your audio profiles in Easy Effects

 ## Usage

 - Click the bar widget to open the profile menu
-- Select profiles from Output or Input sections
+- Select profiles from output or input sections
 - Click "Clear" (top right) to reset all presets
 - Click refresh icon (top right) to reload profiles
-- Click "Open EasyEffects" to launch the full application
+- Click "Open Easy Effects" to launch the full application

 ## Configuration

-The plugin automatically detects both output and input presets from EasyEffects.
-Simply configure your presets in EasyEffects and they will appear in the plugin menu under their respective sections.
+Not much to it.
+The plugin should automatically detect both output and input presets.

-To add or modify presets:

-1. Open EasyEffects and create/save your audio profiles
-2. Click the refresh button in the plugin popout to reload the list

 ## Permissions